Backup and Restore vCenter by Using NFS | Detailed Steps

 The necessity of vCenter NFS backup

-Whether you use vCenter Server or vCenter Server Appliance, the steps to backup vCenter to NFS are largely the same.
 In this article, I will introduce how to backup vCenter Server appliance to NFS as an example.

 How to backup vCenter Server Appliance to NFS

-◉Steps to schedule vCenter backup to NFS:
+◉ Steps to schedule vCenter Server backup using NFS:

 1. Log in to VMware Appliance Management Interface, then enter the root and password.